 While many of the programs responsibly document their use of open-source code, others don’t.

 One of the commendable projects that discloses its use of open source code is Bitdefender.
 The company lists and credits the open-source components used in its enterprise products.

-Other projects that use open source codes are not as open as Bitdefender in disclosing this information.
+Other projects that use open source code are not as open as Bitdefender in disclosing this information.

 Is separate antivirus needed?

 In general terms, separate antivirus software is not needed for common operating systems.
 Windows includes a malware program, while macOS and Linux are hardened by nature.
 Android devices are more susceptible to viruses than iOS, but users with risky online activities may consider adding antivirus.

 Novice or inexperienced users or users performing higher-risk activities online might consider installing one of these best antivirus programs: